tuokri/launch-ww/README.md

     `pip install -r requirements.txt`

-7. In `launch_winterwar.spec` (or `launch_wwserver.spec` if building the server launcher) update the `crt_dlls_path` variable to point to the correct location for x64 UCRT DLLs.
+7. In `build_utils.py` update the `_crt_dlls_path` variable to point to the correct location for x64 UCRT DLLs.
 This path will vary depending on where Windows 10 SDK was installed.

 8. Generate resources file.